Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Furthermore, depending too heavily on ADAS may lead to driver inattention.
 While some ADAS features can enhance focus, over-reliance can be dangerous.
 Drivers may become complacent, trusting technology to handle situations for them without maintaining their vigilance.

-In fact, in the first quarter of 2024, TESLA recorded one crash for every 7.63 million miles driven by its vehicles with autopilot technology.
+In fact, in the first quarter of 2024, TESLA recorded one crash for every 7.63 million miles driven by its vehicles with Autopilot technology.

 Overwhelmed By Information